Elena' s AI Blog

 [0.053718529641628265, 0.984499990940094]

-It is pretty interesting and helpful to find the test samples mispredicted.
+Identifying the mispredicted test samples is helpful for understanding model failure modes.
 This could give us insights into how the model works and what could still be improved.
 My initial thought on this problem was that possibly, incorrectly predicted birds are somehow similar (for instance, in color or shape) with the bird species they are wrongly assigned to.
 Let’s check it out using the following steps:

 1. load the test dataset;